BananaAcid/ai-operator/README.md

 **Note:** More details are below in the section about Prompt Triggers

-### If you want specific commands to be automatically to be executed
+### If you want specific commands to be automatically executed

 It checks if the command in the config's list is in the beginning of the line or one of the inbuild commands (or a tool name => an MCP function).